degdigital/Phingento/README.md

 Phingento
 =========

 Magento Development and Deployment Toolkit using Phing.
+This can be used out of the box or modified to meet your needs.

 Features:
 * Packages and deploys magento to multiple servers reliably and securely.